Eddiesunset0121/Diabetes-Raman-Classification/README.md

 - Tensorflow for deep learning

 🌿 Analysis & Key Findings
-- Ccomprehensive EDA, the establishment of a strong baseline model, and the iterative development of a neural network to achieve high predictive accuracy and clinical relevance.
+- Comprehensive EDA, the establishment of a strong baseline model, and the iterative development of a neural network to achieve high predictive accuracy and clinical relevance.

 🌿 Foundational Analysis & Preprocessing:
 - Key challenge: inherent variability in spectroscopy measurements.
 This was addressed by implementing area normalization to standardize the spectra and correct for sample-to-sample variations.